vcuspinera/Baby_names/README.md

 |             |Gina          |
 |             |Victoria      |

 However, we didn't agree in a name for the baby.
 So, I started to wonder how we could make the best selection of the name for our baby?
 Which are the most popular names?
-Is there a way to measure how well a surname name sounds combined with the family name?
+Is there a way to measure how well a surname sounds combined with the family name?

 ## Databases of names
 The first step was to look for names.
 In our case, because we live in Mexico we were interested on names in Spanish; however, we also were open for a name from an English speaking country.

 ### Names in Spanish
-I was interested in looking for a database of names in Mexico, and I found that the _Registro Nacional de Población_ (National Population Registry) had this information, but it is not available for the public.
+I was interested in looking for a database of names in Mexico.
+I found that the _Registro Nacional de Población_ (National Population Registry) has this information, but it is not public available.

 However, I found that _Instituto Nacional de Estadística_ (Statistics National Institute) from __Spain__ 🇪🇸 has open data of the most popular 100 names in this country from 2002 to 2019, and also data of names with frequency equal to or greater than 20 people.